 Everyone knows nothing is cuter than kittens!
 But every year, millions of kittens need help and don’t always get the care they need.
 This is particularly true during kitten season, from early spring through late summer, when the most litters are born and people are more likely to find kittens and bring them to shelters.
 Communities and shelters can work together to save them, and Alley Cat Allies can help.

 But there is good news!
-Animal shelters and communities can come together to save kittens’ lives through the innovative Wait Until 8 program.
-Hillsborough County’s Pet Resource Center in Florida launched its Wait Until 8 program with support from Alley Cat Allies.
+Animal shelters and communities can come together to save kittens’ lives through the innovative Wait Until 8® program.
 This program empowers individuals in the community to care for kittens themselves.
-Any community can implement this program—it just takes collaboration between the shelter and community.
+Any community can implement this program–it just takes collaboration between the shelter and community.

 Community members bring kittens to the shelter because they want to do the right thing and help the kittens, but they don’t know how.
 By providing some basic resources that empower individuals to care for kittens, shelters can harness that compassion to save lives.